changeworld/azure-docs.pl-pl/articles/iot-dps/quick-create-simulated-device.md

 3. W oknie programu Visual Studio *Eksplorator rozwiązań* przejdź do folderu **Provision\_Tools**.
 Kliknij prawym przyciskiem myszy projekt **tpm_device_provision** i wybierz pozycję **Ustaw jako projekt startowy**.

 4. Z menu programu Visual Studio wybierz pozycję **Debuguj** > **Uruchom bez debugowania**, aby uruchomić rozwiązanie.
-Aplikacja odczytuje i wyświetla **_Identyfikator rejestracji_** oraz **_Klucz poręczenia_** .
-Zwróć uwagę lub skopiuj te wartości.
+The app reads and displays a **_Registration ID_** and an **_Endorsement key_** .
+Note or copy these values.
 Będą one używane w następnej sekcji do rejestracji urządzenia.

 <a id="portalenrollment"></a>

 ## <a name="create-a-device-enrollment-entry-in-the-portal"></a>Tworzenie wpisu rejestracji urządzenia w portalu

-1. Zaloguj się do Azure Portal, wybierz przycisk **wszystkie zasoby** w menu po lewej stronie i Otwórz swoją usługę Device Provisioning.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. Wybierz kartę **Zarządzanie rejestracjami** , a następnie wybierz przycisk **Dodaj rejestrację indywidualną** u góry.
+1. Select the **Manage enrollments** tab, and then select the **Add individual enrollment** button at the top.

-1. W panelu **Dodawanie rejestracji** wprowadź następujące informacje:
+1. In the **Add Enrollment** panel, enter the following information:
    - Wybierz opcję **TPM** jako *Mechanizm* poświadczania tożsamości.
-   - Wprowadź *Identyfikator rejestracji* i *Klucz poręczenia* dla urządzenia TPM z wartości zanotowanych wcześniej.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Wybierz centrum IoT połączone z Twoją usługą aprowizacji.
    - Opcjonalnie można podać następujące informacje:
-       - Wprowadź unikatowy *Identyfikator urządzenia* (możesz użyć sugerowanych wiadomości **-docs-urządzenia** lub podać własne).
+       - Enter a unique *Device ID* (you can use the suggested **test-docs-device** or provide your own).
 Nadając nazwę urządzeniu, unikaj korzystania z danych poufnych.
-W przypadku wybrania opcji nie należy podać identyfikator rejestracji zostanie użyty do zidentyfikowania urządzenia.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Zaktualizuj pole **Początkowy stan bliźniaczej reprezentacji urządzenia** za pomocą wybranej konfiguracji początkowej dla urządzenia.
-   - Po zakończeniu naciśnij przycisk **Zapisz** .
+   - Once complete, press the **Save** button.

       ![Wprowadzanie informacji o rejestracji urządzenia w portalu](./media/quick-create-simulated-device/enter-device-enrollment.png)